juristr/juristr.github.com/content/blog/2019-05-01-ngconf-2019-roundup.md

 {{< postad >}}

-Note, _I'll update this blog post as the conf is progressing with more stuff, so don't forget to check back_
+Note, _I'll update this blog post as I catch up with talks from the conf, so don't forget to check back_
-_Last update: 3rd May 2019 11:30pm GMT+2 - check my [Twitter stream for more](https://twitter.com/juristr)_
+_Last update: 8th May 2019 11:30pm GMT+2 - check my [Twitter stream for more](https://twitter.com/juristr)_

-> Note: images here are copyright of the respective presenters at ngconf 2019.
-These are simple screenhots from the online live stream

 ---

 {{< toc >}}

+## Disclaimer

+This is my personal summary of the sessions from ngconf.
+While I summarize the things with my own words, the material used such as images, graphs, source code examples are not my own.
+Most of them are from the Youtube videos or slide of the respective speakers of the various sessions.

 ## Keynote (day 1)

-_Brad Green & Igor Minar - [Youtube](https://youtu.be/O0xx5SvjmnU)_
+_Brad Green & Igor Minar - [Youtube](https://youtu.be/O0xx5SvjmnU), [Slides](https://docs.google.com/presentation/d/19yTRqHT1v4SQz5kXCL6OrIWvH9M20029s_ri5Eil03Y/edit?usp=sharing)_

 First and foremost, before going ahead with "tech details", this is what the Angular community stands for..